Adaptive Cross-Layer Attention for Image Restoration: Experiments

 \subsection{Image Demosaicing}

 For the task of image demosaicing, the evaluation is conducted on Kodak24, McMaster~\cite{zhang2017learning}, BSD68, and Urban100, following the settings in RNAN~\cite{zhang2019residual}.
 We compare our methods with IRCNN~\cite{zhang2017learning}, RNAN~\cite{zhang2019residual}, and PANet~\cite{mei2020pyramid}.
 A 16-layer EDSR serves as the baseline CNN model.
 PSNR is used as the metric to evaluate different methods.
-As shown in Table \ref{tab:results_psnr_demosaic_rgb}, ACLA always yields the best reconstruction result for image demosaicing.
+As shown in Table \ref{tab:results_psnr_demosaic_rgb}, ACLA always yields the best reconstruction result for image demosaicing. \textbf{The average improvement of PSNR over the top baseline PANet for image demosaicing is 0.135 dB.} To verify that such improvement is statistically significant and out of the range of error, we train ACLA and the current SOTA method PANet ten times with different seeds for random initialization of the networks.
+The mean and standard deviation of different runs are shown in Table~\ref{table:DM_q}.
+Then we perform t-test between the results of ACLA and PANet on all benchmark datasets with all the compression qualities.
+The largest p-value of the t-test among all the datasets is 7.63e-10$\ll 0.05$ on McMaster18, suggesting that the improvement of ACLA over PANet for image demosaicing is statistically significant.